Contact JoAnn Patel, Program Director

-While the field of game art represents an exploding industry that is expanding every day, there's a catch: everybody wants to get in.
+While the field of game art represents an exploding industry that is expanding every day, there's a catch: Everybody wants to get in.
 Opportunities in the field are available to the most highly qualified graduates, so getting the right combination of education and experience will be critical to your success.

 Through our Upside-Down Curriculum, you will start Game Art courses—like Drawing for Realism I, Introduction to 3-D Modeling and Texturing, and Introduction to Animation for Games—in your first year.

 These early foundations (in both traditional and digital design techniques) allow you more time to refine your work and gain experience through practice.
-In your junior and senior years, you will create high quality work in a variety of game art electives.
+In your junior and senior years, you will create high-quality work in a variety of Game Art electives.

 The Career Coach facilitates exclusive networking meetings for Champlain students with top recruiters from companies such as Ubisoft, ArenaNet, Crystal Dynamics, Survios, Insomniac, Rockstar, and Sony.
-Champlain College also hosts a reception at GDC where a large contingent of Game Studio alumni working in San Francisco and recruiters attend to mingle and network with the students.
+Champlain College also hosts a reception at GDC that a large contingent of Game Studio alumni working in San Francisco and recruiters attend to mingle and network with the students.

 The program name change from Game Art & Animation to Game Art will be effective for the class starting Fall 2020.